Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Applications of the Framework

 \subsection{The Unweighted Permanent}

-As stated in the introduction, it was shown in \cite{DBLP:journals/talg/DellHMTW14} that, unless $\sharpETH$ fails, the problem $\evalfix{\{-1,1\}}{\perm}$ on graphs with $n$ vertices and $\mathcal{O}(n)$ edges admits no algorithm with runtime $2^{o(n)}$.
+As mentioned in the introduction, it was shown in \cite{DBLP:journals/talg/DellHMTW14} that, unless $\sharpETH$ fails, the problem $\evalfix{\{-1,1\}}{\perm}$ on graphs with $n$ vertices and $O(n)$ edges admits no algorithm with running time $2^{o(n)}$.
 For convenience, we recall that this is the problem of evaluating the permanent on graphs with edge-weights $+1$ and $-1$.
 In the same paper, it was also shown that an algorithm for the \emph{unweighted} permanent on such graphs would falsify $\rETH$, the randomized version of $\ETH$.
-We improve upon this by showing that it is sufficient to assume $\sharpETH$, which is a priori weaker than $\ETH$ and is a more natural assumption for lower bounds on counting problems. \begin{thm*} [Restatement of Theorem \ref{thm: Main PM}] Assuming $\sharpETH$, the problem $\evalfix 1{\perm}$ of counting unweighted perfect matchings in bipartite graphs cannot be solved in time $2^{o(n)}$ on graphs with $n$ vertices and $\mathcal{O}(n)$ edges.\end{thm*} \begin{proof} In the following, we invoke Theorem~\ref{thm: Block interpolation} to show
+We improve upon this by showing that it is sufficient to assume $\sharpETH$, which is a priori weaker than $\ETH$ and also constitutes a more natural assumption for lower bounds on counting problems. \begin{thm*} [Restatement of Theorem \ref{thm: Main PM}] Assuming $\sharpETH$, there are constants $\epsilon,C>0$ such that the problem $\evalfix 1{\perm}$ of counting unweighted perfect matchings in bipartite graphs cannot be solved in time $O(2^{\epsilon n})$ on graphs with $n$ vertices and at most $Cn$ edges. \end{thm*} \begin{proof} In the following, we invoke Theorem~\ref{thm: Block interpolation} to show

-Let $G$ be a graph with edge-weights from $\{-1,1\}$ on $n$ vertices and $\mathcal{O}(n)$ edges and let $E_{-1}(G)$ denote the set of edges with weight $-1$ in $G$.
+Let $G$ be a graph with edge-weights from $\{-1,1\}$ and let $E_{-1}(G)$ denote the set of edges with weight $-1$ in $G$.
 Define a sieve function and weight selector

 and observe that these induce a univariate graph polynomial $p=p_{\chi,\omega}$ with